Model-independent search for neutrino sources with the ANTARES neutrino telescope: Model-independent multiscale source search

-To illustrate the behaviour of the method for another type of artificial source, Figure~\ref{fig:otherSources} shows a setup with an extended source instead of the two point sources.
-It can be seen that the location and size are approximated reasonably well, but, especially with lower thresholds, additional filaments extend from the actual shape where random accumulations of background neutrinos occurred.
-More examples, also for asymmetric shapes, can be found in \cite{geisselsoeder:phdARXIV}.
+To illustrate the behaviour of the method for a simulated extended source, the configuration shown in Figures~\ref{fig:otherSources1} and \ref{fig:otherSources2} has been investigated.
+As shown in Figure~\ref{fig:otherSources34}, the location and size of the simulated signal are approximated reasonably well.
+For the result obtained with the lower $\beta$ value, however, additional filaments extend from the actual shape to regions where random accumulations of background neutrinos occurred.

 The sensitivity of this method for deviations from a homogeneous spatial distribution is different compared to previously used algorithms.
-For instance, the two-point correlation analysis \cite{antares:2pt} is more sensitive to a scenario where many faint sources with the same extension are distributed evenly throughout the sky.
-On the other hand, the multiscale search is considerably more sensitive in scenarios that include a spatial clustering of these faint sources.
+For instance, tests with the same simulated pseudo-experiments showed that the two-point correlation analysis \cite{antares:2pt} is more sensitive to scenarios where many faint sources with the same extension are distributed evenly throughout the sky.
+On the other hand, the multiscale search described here is more sensitive in scenarios that include a spatial clustering of these faint sources.
 It also benefits more from the presence of one or more dominant sources.

+The additional information reported in \cite{geisselsoeder:phdARXIV} (pp.~95--98) verify an important aspect of the method: It only requires an increase in the number of excess events by a factor of six for an increase of the signal region from $(2\,\text{degrees})^2$ to $(20\,\text{degrees})^2$.
+Since a factor of ten would be expected for a constant signal-to-noise ratio, it can be concluded that the multiscale search is most sensitive to large-scale clusterings and thus has a unique sensitivity characteristic, clearly different from most other search methods.

+More examples of sources, also for asymmetric shapes, and more details on the quantitative effect of neighbouring sources can be found in \cite{geisselsoeder:phdARXIV}.

-While the true nature of the sources of high-energy cosmic neutrinos is still unknown, this algorithm offers a high sensitivity for a very wide range of possible scenarios.
-This in particular includes the recently favoured scenario in which many faint sources dominate the observed diffuse flux \cite{Aartsen:2017vonARXIV}.
+While the true nature of the sources of high-energy cosmic neutrinos is still unknown, this algorithm offers a high sensitivity for a wide range of possible scenarios, including ones in which many faint sources dominate the observed diffuse flux \cite{Aartsen:2017}.

 \FloatBarrier